Sensory rooms can help with sensory issues

 For example, universities and colleges are putting on relaxed performances.
 These post-secondary institutions are making additional efforts to accommodate the audience and ensure an accessible venue.
 The sensory experience is adapted by eliminating spotlights and harsh lighting.
 Additionally, performers prepare for the audience to move around more during the show.

 Likewise, post-secondary schools host sensory-friendly movie nights.
 Similar to the sensory-friendly performances, the lighting is adjusted, the volume is lowered and accessibility accommodations are made for these movie nights.

 Finally, this is Elaine Chen in the photo above.
 She was an MBA graduate of the University of New Brunswick (UNB) and contributor to this blog post.
 Moreover, Elaine completed an internship at Sensory-Friendly Solutions in 2018.
 She found a sensory-friendly space at UNB Saint John campus in New Brunswick, Canada during her studies there.
 Elaine says, “Down a corridor, there is this little spot between classrooms and offices in Oland Hall.
 Students and professors alike, who want a break, can sit down on these sofas and enjoy a peaceful environment.
 When I sit there, I like to feel the warmth of the sunlight and the calmness that sitting amongst plants brings.
-I would love to see more places like this on my campus.”
+In conclusion, I would love to see more places like this on my campus.”

 This is a wonderful example of a sensory-friendly space, highlighted by Elaine.
 However, it also demonstrates the need for a sensory-friendly map on campus.
-For instance, a sensory-friendly map would direct students, including those with autism, to locations on campus that have sensory rooms or even sensory-friendly spots similar to this.
+For instance, a sensory-friendly map helps direct students.
+Including those who identify as neurodiverse.
+With maps, students can easily find locations on campus that have sensory rooms or quiet spaces or sensory-friendly areas similar to this.
 On a large campus with a large student body, this would be an incredibly helpful feature!
+For more information on sensory-friendly schools, consider this research, “Including Students With Autism in Schools: A Whole School Approach to Improve Outcomes for Students With Autism” by Jacqueline Roberts and Amanda Webster (2020) about an inclusive approach to designing educational programs 1.